Photographer for Indian Wedding in the North State

 The Indian Reception

-Arrived in front of the venue, some women (from the bride side), offered some presents to the groom.
-They gave him some food, and tried to touch his nose while his mother pretended to defend him.
+When he arrived in front of the venue, some women (from the bride’s side) offered some presents to the groom.
+They gave him some food and tried to touch his nose while his mother pretended to defend him.
 It was funny.
+The groom walked down to a priest who was waiting for him on an Indian altar.
+The priest put the red dot on the groom’s forehead.

 The Ritual Part